IT-Wintercamp-2025/.github/profile/README.md

 In order to make the application as easy to use as possible, the components are each integrated as submodules in a central repository [application-dockerized](https://github.com/IT-Wintercamp-2025/application-dockerized), from which a Docker image is built.
 The image is located within the associated repository.
 <br> <br>
 > [!NOTE]
-> If you want to know more about the camp, you can visit the homepage at [https://itcamp-dd.de](https://itcamp-dd.de) or write an email [kontakt@itcamp-dd.de](mailto://kontakt@itcamp-dd.de). <br>
+> If you want to know more about IT Camp Dresden, you can visit the homepage at [https://itcamp-dd.de](https://itcamp-dd.de) or write an email [kontakt@itcamp-dd.de](mailto://kontakt@itcamp-dd.de). <br> <br>
+> This GitHub organization is not and will not be managed by the management or organization of IT Camp Dresden.
+Through a joint decision within the teams set up by the participants, it was agreed that it would be managed by a coach. <br>
-> In case you want to know more about this project specifically, you can refer to me, [@github/NicoStraube](https://github.com/NicoStraube)
+> If you want to know more information about this project, you can contact me directly via GitHub.
+[My Github profile](https://github.com/NicoStraube)